About the Moab Music Festival

-The Moab Music Festival was founded in 1992 by New York based musicians Michael Barrett, pianist/conductor and violist Leslie Tomkins.
-On a rare vacation, the husband and wife team fell in love with the red rocks of Moab, and were inspired to combine the magical landscape with the joys of music-making.
-“Starting a music festival seemed like the perfect way to make sure we would return again and again.” says Tomkins.
+The Moab Music Festival was founded in 1992 by New York-based musicians; violist and Artistic Director Leslie Tomkins and pianist/conductor and Music Director Michael Barrett.
+They were instantly captivated by the red rocks of Moab, and were inspired to combine the magical landscape with the joys of music-making.

-The Festival is governed by a Board of Trustees and managed by a small professional staff, supported by enthusiastic community volunteers, housing donors and advertisers.
-Recognized by the IRS as a 501(c)(3) tax exempt non-profit organization, the Festival is funded through ticket revenues and contributions from individuals, foundations, local businesses and grants from local, State and Federal agencies.
+The Festival is 501(c)(3) tax-exempt, non-profit organization governed by a Board of Trustees and managed by a full-time and seasonal staff, supported by enthusiastic community volunteers, housing donors, and local and national businesses, foundations, and individuals.